x0reaxeax/NS2EB/README.md

 * #### Testing on real hardware
 	* I hope it's fairly obvious that this tool should be used on your own risk, and that I am **NOT** responsible for any damages caused by this educational-purposes-based project.
 	This hacky superglued code can go haywire at any moment.
+* #### `ExecFlag` force-termination
+  	* The displayed `ExecFlag` variable is an `int32` flag that controls the execution of the fuzz loop.
+  	* Since there's no `CTRL-C`-like event handler, the flag can be used to gracefully terminate the loop early via a debugger or DMA.
+  	* The displayed value is the address of this flag.

 ### Credits